Atom Smasher (DC Comics): Black Adam

-When Black Adam reforms and joins the JSA, he and Rothstein develop a rivalry at first as Al refuses to believe Adam has reformed.
-This soon turns to kinship after Adam justifies Al's murderous actions towards Extant.
-Indeed, Adam comments that he thinks of Atom Smasher as the brother he never had.
+When Black Adam reforms and joins the JSA, he and Atom Smasher develop a rivalry at first as Atom Smasher refuses to believe Adam has reformed.
+This soon turns to kinship after Adam justifies Atom Smasher's murderous actions towards Extant.
+Indeed, Adam comments that he thinks of Atom Smasher as a brother.
 Encouraged by Adam, Atom Smasher grows frustrated with the JSA's moral boundaries, especially when Kobra blackmails authorities into granting his release.
-Albert and Adam quit the JSA after Kobra's escape.
+Atom Smasher and Adam quit the JSA after Kobra's escape.

 Shortly thereafter, the unlikely duo settle each other's personal scores.
-Adam kills Kobra, while Rothstein kills the dictatorial president of Kahndaq, Adam's home country.
-Atom Smasher helps lead a team of rogue metahumans (including former Infinity Inc. teammates Brainwave and Northwind) in an invasion of Kahndaq and overthrow its oppressive regime.
+Adam kills Kobra, while Atom Smasher kills the dictatorial president of Kahndaq, Adam's home country.
+Atom Smasher leads an invasion of Kahndaq to overthrow its regime.
 Atom Smasher initially fights against his JSA teammates in Kahndaq before deciding instead to help forge an uneasy truce—Adam and his compatriots can remain in power so long as they never leave the country.

-Atom Smasher remains in Kahndaq for a time, although he eventually begins to question Adam's motives.
-Rothstein perishes in JSA #75 while fighting against the Spectre, but is revived by Adam's lightning and carried back to JSA headquarters.

-He is later put on trial for his actions in Kahndaq and pleads guilty to all charges.
-Teammate Stargirl promises to "be there for him" when he gets out.
-Whilst in jail, he is approached by the founder of the Suicide Squad, Amanda Waller.
+Atom Smasher is put on trial for his actions in Kahndaq and pleads guilty to all charges.
+Stargirl promises to "be there for him" when he gets out.
+Whilst in jail, he is approached by the founder of Amanda Waller.
 In 52, he is seen assembling a new Suicide Squad under Waller's orders, instructed to fight Adam, and, unbeknownst to Atom Smasher himself, push his family to overreact.
-They succeed, and Osiris is disgraced and exposed for having killed a Squad member, as Amanda Waller was filming the events, leading to the downfall of the whole Black Marvel Family, and a murderous rampage of Adam, dubbed World War III.
+They succeed, and Osiris is disgraced and exposed for having killed Persuader.

-He then sides with the Justice Society, trying to apprehend Adam, but refuses to condemn him in any way, not even believing him guilty of the genocide in Bialya.
-When Adam is robbed of his powers by Captain Marvel, and is about to plunge to his death, it is Atom Smasher who saves him, though no character ever sees this, and Al keeps it hidden.

-In the Black Adam: The Dark Age series, Albert is shown searching for his former friend, who is intent upon resurrecting his dead wife Isis.
-In Black Adam #5, Albert brings Adam a bone from Isis' remains and tries unsuccessfully to persuade his friend to go into hiding.